-Video market research can help companies humanise their research and get to the bottom of what really drives customer opinions and decisions.
-In fact, video is the single most powerful way to deliver real human feedback, giving you unrivalled access to how your customers feel about your brand, products and services.
-What’s more, with modern video research platforms, it’s possible to capture this feedback at scale, in short, self-recorded videos from consumers anywhere in the world - without having to leave your desk.
+Video market research can help companies humanize their research and get to the bottom of what really drives customer opinions and decisions.
+In fact, video is the single most powerful way to deliver real human feedback, giving you unrivaled access to how your customers feel about your brand, products, and services.
+What’s more, with modern video research platforms, it’s possible to capture this feedback at scale, in short, self-recorded videos from consumers anywhere in the world – without having to leave your desk.

 1. Video captivates your respondents